 CMC or carboxymethylcellulose (CMC) is a major ingredient in pharmaceuticals, and is widely used as a disintegrant in oral pharmaceutical formulations for capsules, tablets, and granules.

 Applications Or where it is used:

 It is a U.S. FDA-approved pharmaceutical additive commonly used.
 Food and Drug Administration.
 Its function in most tablets, including dietary supplements, is to promote rapid digestion of the tablets through the digestive tract.

-You cannot experience any "side effects" from Crosscarmellose sodium unless your body directly reacts to it.
-Croscarmellose sodium has only been approved for use in small amounts by the Food and Drug Administration. croscarmellose sodium is not very likely to cause allergies.
+You cannot experience any "side effects" from croscarmellose sodium unless your body directly reacts to it.
+It has only been approved for use in small amounts by the Food and Drug Administration.
+It is not very likely to cause allergies.
 It can also cause adverse side effects in some, such as dyspepsia, hepatotoxicity, pancreatitis, interstitial nephritis, fever, headache, rash, nausea, vomiting, pneumonitis, pericarditis and so on.